microsoftgraph/microsoft-graph-docs/concepts/delta-query-messages.md

-# Get incremental changes to messages in a folder
+---title: "Get incremental changes to messages in a folder"description: "Delta query lets you query for additions, deletions, or updates to messages in a folder, by way of a series of"---# Get incremental changes to messages in a folder

 Delta query lets you query for additions, deletions, or updates to messages in a folder, by way of a series of [delta](/graph/api/message-delta?view=graph-rest-1.0) function calls.
 Delta data enables you to maintain